 Climate change and sustainability

-The WA Government, through the Western Australian Climate Policy (external site), is committed to achieving net-zero emissions for WA by 2050 (external site) and to improving the state’s resilience to the effects of climate change.
+The Western Australia (WA) Government, through the Western Australian Climate Policy (external site), is committed to achieving net-zero emissions for WA by 2050 (external site) and to improving the state’s resilience to the effects of climate change.

 These effects include rising temperatures and changing climatic conditions, as well as more frequent and intense extreme weather events.
 All these effects are linked with a range of health impacts that exacerbate existing health inequities and place increasing pressure on our health system.